Jacob-Friesen/unsafe_minifier/README.md

 **Files:**
  * **app.js:** Central file that runs everything.
- * **install.js:** Node script that runs the installation process automatically.
+ * **install.sh:** Bash script that runs the installation process automatically.
  * **Makefile** Defines the commands to test this application.
  * **messages.js:** Central location of all error and console messages.
  * **report.pdf:** Report on why I made the choices I did and some of the data behind those choices.
+This is now becoming out of date as it was done at the start of the project.
  * **simple_example.js:** A two function file with 2 calls that can be minified, same example as in report.
  * **simple_example.min.js:** The simple example unsafely minified.
  * **simple_example.full.min.js:** The simple example unsafely minified and then safely minified.